During PhD Phase

 Rejection

-Sed sapien metus.
-Not a failure — revise based on feedback and resubmit to another appropriate journal.
-Most published papers were rejected at least once.
+Not a failure use reviewer feedback to strengthen the manuscript and resubmit to another suitable journal.
+The majority of published papers were rejected at least once before acceptance.